Chris H. Rudge

 Executive Chairman & CEO

-Chris Rudge is currently the Executive Chairman and CEO of the Toronto Argonauts Football Club and Chairman of the 100th Grey Cup Festival to be held in Toronto in November of 2012.
-He is also currently the Chairman of the Canadian Sport Center, Ontario.
+Chris Rudge is currently the Executive Chairman and CEO of the Toronto Argonauts Football Club.
+He was also Chairman of the 100th Grey Cup Festival to held in Toronto in November of 2012.
+He is also currently the Chairman of the Canadian Sport Institute Ontario.

 Mr. Rudge was Chief Executive Officer of the Canadian Olympic Committee (COC) from January 10, 2003 until his retirement on April 15, 2010.
 He also Chaired the Own The Podium (OTP) program through 2009 and 2010.

-He serves as Distinguished Visiting Fellow at the Ted Rogers School of Management, Ryerson University and sits as Executive in Residence at the University of Toronto, Rotman School of Management Director Education and Certification Program.
+He has served as Distinguished Visiting Fellow at the Ted Rogers School of Management, Ryerson University, Adjunct Professor at the University of British Columbia and sits as Executive in Residence at the University of Toronto, Rotman School of Management Director Education and Certification Program.

 Rudge is a former senior executive and member of the Office of the CEO of Quebecor World Inc., which was at the time of his retirement in January 2002, the world’s largest commercial printer, employing 43,000 people at 160 plants in 16 countries in North America, Europe, Latin America and Asia.